mirrorfm/csv-contribution-action/README.md

 # csv-contribution-action

-A Github Action that checks contributions to CSV files
+A Github Action that checks contributions to CSV files.
+Made for [mirrorfm-data](https://github.com/mirrorfm/mirrorfm-data), a data-as-code repository.

 ## Inputs